chrissoncrant/static_site_generator/README.md

     site

 ### How the Generator Works
+-   It will assume valid Markdown to parse:
+    -   Blocks are separated by two lines; lines separated by one line will be considered part of the same block.
+    -   excessive spaces in the middle of single lines will not be altered.
 -   Delete everything in /public directory
 -   Copy static site assets (HTML template, images, CSS, etc.) to the /public directory.